 Secondly, I extend the mediation process to producing the Deed of Separation or Separation Agreement and very strongly encourage my clients to take this to solicitors so that they may ensure that it is correct – for the client's protection, as well as mine.

 However, where clients are already in proceedings, I am precluded by law from producing this Deed or Agreement.
 In such cases, I draw up a document which is easy and thus, one hopes, not expensive for a lawyer to convert into the required agreement.

 There is one type of solicitor that can act for both sides in a matrimonial dispute and that is the specially trained "solicitor mediator".
 The advantages of such mediators are that they have the knowledge acquired through being legally qualified and legal fees will be significantly reduced from the norm.

-The relative disadvantage is that they are still inclined to charge themselves out at standard solicitors' rates.
+The relative disadvantage is that they are still inclined to charge standard solicitors' rates.
 The other potential problem is that often a solicitor mediator is instructed by the parties' own solicitors, so there could be a total of three legal bills.

 Not long ago, some members of the legal profession started practicing "collaborative law".
 This is where both sides and their lawyers sit round a table and endeavour to thrash out an agreement.
-I like to think this is in response to the emergence and success of mediation, and it must be better than having offensive letters flying about.
-However, you still have to have two teams of lawyers and, should the collaboration prove to be unsuccessful, new lawyers have to be appointed as the existing ones are not permitted to continue – which, I suppose, is an incentive to make it work but it could result in higher legal bills.
+I like to think this is in response to the emergence and success of mediation, and it must be better than having offensive letters continuously being exchanged.
+However, you still have to have two teams of lawyers and, should the collaboration prove to be unsuccessful, new lawyers have to be appointed as the existing ones are not permitted to continue – which, I suppose, is an incentive to make it work but could still result in higher legal bills.

 Mediators can come from a variety of backgrounds.